 How to Market Your Planned Giving Program

-Laura Fredericks, the author of The Ask: How to Ask for Support for Your Nonprofit Cause, Creative Project, or Business Venture, says that planned giving programs need to be sold.
-You need to let your donors know that you are ready and willing to help them "fulfill their philanthropic dreams of supporting your group."
+Planned giving is not just about setting up the many planned gift vehicles.
+Laura Fredericks, the author of "The Ask: How to Ask for Support for Your Nonprofit Cause, Creative Project, or Business Venture," says that planned giving programs need to be sold to donors and prospective donors and let them know that you are ready and willing to help them "fulfill their philanthropic dreams of supporting your group."

 Fredericks suggests these first steps:

-- List a particular person as the planned giving contact.
+List a particular person as the planned giving contact.
 Provide a telephone number, e-mail address, and mailing address.

-- Include a link to a planned giving section on your website.
+Include a link to a planned giving section on your website.
 Explain the types of gifts available, the minimum level for each, and the benefits.

-- Use methods that work.
+Use methods that work.
 According to the Association of Fundraising Professionals, mailed solicitations, advertisements in your publications and on your website are the best ways to generate interest in bequests and other planned gifts.

 Fight for a budget.
 Make sure that you have an adequate budget for marketing planned gifts.

-- Create new materials.
+Create new materials.
 After beefing up existing materials, move on to a planned giving newsletter for current planned givers as well as those who have inquired about such gifts.
 Send it to all ages, since planned giving can occur with any age cohort.
 Also, create a planned giving brochure and send it as broadly as you can afford.